martins-ngene/auto-blog-server/README.md

 pnpm start
 ```

+### HOW TO USE APPLICATION

+To use this application is simple but detail oriented.
+So to understand how to use this application, watch the short video: [How To Use The Auto Blog AI App](https://www.nylas.com/)

+### HOW THE APPLICATION WORKS

+You might wonder what a particular code snippet does or how the application works, you can find a detailed walk through here: [How The Auto Blog AI App Works](https://www.nylas.com/)

 <!-- ### Updating The Database Schema -->

 <!-- Whenever the Prisma schema is updated, the database schema ia also updated using either `prisma migrate dev` or `prisma db push`.
 This will keep the database schema in sync with the Prisma schema.
 The commands will also regenerate Prisma Client. -->